FalseNegativeLab/mlscorecheck/README.rst

     >>> result['inconsistency']
     # False

 The interpretation of the outcome is that given a testset containing 530 positive and 902 negative samples, the reported scores *can* be the outcome of an evaluation.
 In the ``result`` structure one can find further information about the test.
-Namely, under the key ``n_valid_tptn_pairs`` one finds the number of potential ``tp`` and ``tn`` combinations which can lead to the reported performance scores with the given numerical uncertainty.
+Namely, under the key ``n_valid_tptn_pairs`` one finds the number of ``tp`` and ``tn`` combinations which can lead to the reported performance scores with the given numerical uncertainty.

 In the next example, a consistent set of scores was adjusted randomly to turn them into inconsistent.